llnl/RAJAPerf/docs/sphinx/dev_guide/kernel_class_impl.rst

         source file where the variants and tunings are implemented.
 Note that not every kernel implements every variant, so ``KernelBase`` provides a "default" implementation that defines no variants or tunings.

+    ..note:: When counting the number of bytes accessed each byte accessed is counted in exactly one of the byte counters.
+For example a byte that read and written is counted in the bytes read, modified, and written counter and not in the read or written counters.
+Each byte accessed is counted once for each loop/kernel launch it is accessed in even if it is accessed multiple times within a loop/kernel launch.
+For example if a byte is written five times in the first loop/kernel launch and read two times in the second loop/kernel launch of a kernel, then it is counted once in the bytes read counter and once in the bytes written counter.

     ..note:: Available variant tunings for each kernel are specified using a ``...BOILERPLATE...`` macro invocation in each kernel variant